thedrjones/AOC25/Thoughts.md

 Part two was one those "it sounds simple ... at first".
 It took me a while to come up with the best solution for doing range combining and culling, I had a false start or two, but I think the one I went with was the quickest without resorting to dirty tricks in 2.5 ms.

 It's a later than usual answer, but it's been a day full of distractions ... which probably never helped with how long it took to finish.

+## Day 6
+An easy puzzle to lull me into the weekend, which makes me worry what will come tomorrow.

+I do like the logic of [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation), this is clearly the inspiration here.

+If I thought more about it at first, I could have written something for part one that could have been reused mroe for part 2 just chaning the read order, but not to worry.

+The MUMPS eXecute command is a really good one for getting away with all kinds of lazy naughtyness.
+If you ever execte something the user inputs, be very careful.
+You can chain all sorts in there and it won't really validate it.

+All done in <5ms (part 1) and <3ms (part 2).